 10.1.
 Dissemination format - News release

-The results of the sector G is published and disseminated in the publication "Turnover Indices" in English and Turkish.
+The results of the indices are published in the news releases “Trade Sales Volume Index” and "Turnover Indices" in English and Turkish.

 10.3.
 Dissemination format - online database

-Online database is available (unadjusted, calendar adjusted, seasonally adjusted indices):
+Online database is available with unadjusted, calendar adjusted, and seasonally adjusted indices.

 10.4.
 Dissemination format - microdata access